kvbxss/dynamic-table/README.md

 # Pokemon Stats Application

-React application that displays Pokemon statistics fetched from rapidapi.
+React Dynamic Table that displays Pokemon statistics fetched from rapidapi.
 It allows you to search and filter Pokemon based on their names and view detailed information for each Pokemon.

 ## Features